microsoft/code-with-engineering-playbook/docs/ml-fundamentals/ml-model-checklist.md

 Significant differences in the data distributions of the different datasets can greatly impact the performance of the model.
 Some potential questions to ask:

 - How much does the training and test data represent the end result?
-- Is the distribution of each invididual feature consistent across all your datasets? (i.e. same representation of age groups, gender, race etc.)
+- Is the distribution of each individual feature consistent across all your datasets? (i.e. same representation of age groups, gender, race etc.)
 - Is there any data lineage information?
 Where did the data come from?
 How was the data collected?
 Can collection and labelling be automated?

 Resources: